MASTER KIT for 65-66 Mustang (Adjustable)

 - A whole lot cheaper to install – the do-it-yourselfer can build it for the price of a quadrant plus the cost of a new cable.

-- Fits with the MustangSteve POWER BRAKE BOOSTER conversion (visit the Power Brake Conversion page)
+- Fits with the MustangSteve POWER BRAKE BOOSTER conversion

 - Fits with MustangSteve BALL BEARING CLUTCH PEDAL SHAFT Conversion (visit the Ball Bearing Clutch Pedal page)